idrisdopico/press-play-assignment/README.md

 - I've used [react-native-vector-icons]() for icons
 - The app is tested on iOS only
 - The linter is not configured correctly, I've tried to fix it, but I couldn't get it to work.
 I've left it in the project, maybe we can figure out what's wrong with it together.
+- I was unable to correctly fit the images in the HorizontalGallery component.
+I'd like some feedback on where I went wrong here.
 - It's taken me about 10 hours to complete the assignment.